 Tuition support is not normally available to students in the M.S. program, although M.S. students are typically able to arrange for hourly wage/stipend support from research mentors or other faculty.
+Students who have questions about the University's policy on sufficient academic progress for student loans should speak with the Assistant Dean for Student Affairs.

 The Genetic Counseling Program in the Department of Human Genetics at the University of Pittsburgh has a long history.
 The Program was established in 1971 and is the second oldest program nationally.
 The Genetic Counseling Program received full accreditation from the American Board of Genetic Counseling in 1997.
-Our next reaccreditation will occur in 2011.
+Our most recent reaccreditation occurred in 2011.